 Of course, there are many places where community spread is not evident, and because Canada is coping with the pandemic relatively well, there are no arrival restrictions for Canadians at all.
 Normally we do not disclose the absence of a requirement, but we are finding it necessary today.
 We’ve begun with popular destinations that Canadian tourists visit, and we will disclose that there are currently no special entry requirements due to COVID-19.

 State, Province, and perhaps County Restrictions Exist

 It used to be we only had to worry about documentation and entry requirements for a country.
-Now, in addition to the “Atlantic Bubble” within Canada, there are 7 US states that have different entry requirements.
+Now, in addition to the “Atlantic Bubble” within Canada, there are some US states that have different entry requirements.
 These can differ for entry by air or land.
 At the time of publishing, we are not aware of county-level restrictions that would affect an arrival airport, but we have programmed our systems to handle that possibility.
 For example, arriving in a certain city or airport may have different restrictions within the same province or state.

 Most notable is Hawaii that has tougher restrictions for both US and Canadian arrivals.
 The tripcentral.ca website will now show you country, state/province, and any other entry restrictions.
 Our site will be modified to display any entry requirements in the future – for a cruise line, hotel chain, tour company etc.

 Completion of a “Travel Authorization” prior to Departure

 Many countries require you to go online and complete a series of Health Questions in advance of travel.
 Often this includes some local contact information as well as home.
 Countries that have this require evidence of completion before boarding your flight – either printed or for display on your phone.
 Jamaica is such a country (at time of publishing).
 Without proof of completion, you cannot check-in for the flight.